nandp1/nser/README.md

 <!-- badges: end -->

-# Latest Version `1.5.3` on Github
+# Latest Version `1.5.4` on Github
-  * Due to change in NSE website interface the `bhav` function has been revised from `1.5.3` and old code is maintained in `bhav1`.
+  * Due to change in NSE website interface the `bhav` and `bhavtoday` functions have been revised and old code is maintained in `bhav1`.
   * `bhav` downloads bhavcopy from 1 Jan 2020 onwards,
+  * `bhavtoday` download todays bhavcopy from NSE.
   * `bhav1` downloads NSE bhavcopy from from 1 Jan 2016 to  05 July 2024.

 ## New Functions